Fray Nicolás de Jesús María

-Fray Nicolás of Jesús María was a religious carmelita born in Seville, Spain, during the last years of the reign of Carlos II (1734-1759).
+Fray Nicolás de Jesús María was a religious carmelita born in Seville, Spain, during the last years of the reign of Carlos II (1734-1759).
 His parents were Francisco Sánchez Risco and María de Merino, whom called him Nicolás Sánchez Risco y Merino.

-He was a preacher recognised by his printed sermons that were praised in the opinions of other ecclesiastical authorities of the period.
+He was a preacher whose printed sermons were praised by other ecclesiastical authorities of the period.
 Also, he was prior of Orizaba, Oaxaca, Puebla and Mexico City.

 Life

-At the beginning of the 18th century, fray Nicolás of Jesús María arrived to the Indians, as the American territory was known.
-After a year like novice, he received the habit of Carmen at the convent of Puebla of hands of fray Bartolomé of Saint Joaquín on 1 April 1708.
-Nicolas preached at the Convent of the Remedios de Puebla to later be moved to the capitular school of Santa Ana in 1715.
+At the beginning of the 18th century Fray Nicolás of Jesús María arrived at the Indians, as the American territory was then known.
+After a year as novice, he received the Carmelite habit at the convent of Puebla at the hands of Fray Bartolomé of Saint Joaquín on 1 April 1708.
+Nicolas preached at the Convent of the Remedios de Puebla, and later moved to the capitular school of Santa Ana in 1715.

-In 1717, fray Nicolás was in several convents until arriving at San Sebastián in Mexico.
-In 1720 it went into the school of theology and three years afterwards obtained the charge of reader of theology.
-This place was of big importance since in a trienio only there was one or two readers.
+In 1717 Fray Nicolás toured several convents, finally arriving at San Sebastián, Mexico.
+In 1720 he attended the school of theology and in three years obtained the charge of reader of theology.
+This was a position of considerable importance as in Trienio there were only one or two readers.